Skip to content

 Activities are transformations that have been applied to data.

-Each file with a act suffix is a JSON file describing activities.
+Each file with an act suffix is a JSON file describing activities.
 It MUST include the following key:

 Key name Requirement Level Data type Description